AmateurECE/twardyece-services/README.md

 5. Custom applications and website configuration files
 6. Cron jobs

+# Building with Gradle

+The version of gradle used is set in `gradle/wrapper/gradle-wrapper.properties`.
+Currently, the build scripts are targeting v7.6.
+Since this is newer than the version provided by debian/testing, it's always recommended to use the gradle wrapper:

 # How this Repository Should Work:

 The repository should cover the greatest extent of configuration deviations